NHM NFC-Enabled Interactive Exhibits

 Problem #4

-Screens Competed With the Physical Artefact
+Screens Competed With the Physical Exhibit

 "How might we replace the passive act of reading about an exhibit with an active reason to stay — without turning the screen into the main attraction?"